Steve Rotter

-Steven Charles Rotter (born April 16, 1998) is a Filipino American volleyball player currently playing for Cignal HD Spikers in the Spikers' Turf.
+Steven Charles Rotter (born April 16, 1998) is a Filipino American volleyball player who last played for Cignal HD Spikers in the Spikers' Turf.

 Early life and education

 Steve Rotter was born on April 16, 1998 to Charles and Maria Rotter.
 He was born in Los Angeles although La Palma, California is his hometown.
 He attended St. John Bosco High School graduating in 2016.
 For his college education, Rotter studied at Long Beach City College from 2017 to 2018 before transferring to California State University, Northridge in 2019.

 Career

 College

 Rotter played for Long Beach City College's volleyball team for two seasons from 2017 to 2018.
 He was named as part of the First Team All-Western State Conference and was recognized as the Western State Conference Most Valuable Player in his final year.
 He was also included in the All-Tournament Team for the California Community College Athletic Association in 2018.

 Rotter would move to California State University, Northridge and join its team.
 He had to redshirt for his first year at Cal State before debuting for his new college on his second year.
 He was able to play in the US NCAA Division I.